veronika-pt/blog.veronika.pt/_posts/2023-04-23-how-long-to-find-an-apartment-in-lisbon.md

+---
-# Timeline for Finding an Apartment in Lisbon
+title: Timeline for Finding an Apartment in Lisbon

+date: 2023-04-23
+tags:
+  - finding an apartment in lisbon
+  - lisbon rental timeline
+  - apartment hunting portugal
+  - renting process in lisbon
+  - lisbon housing market
+  - expat rental tips portugal
+  - rental contracts portugal
+  - moving to lisbon
+  - transferring utilities in portugal
+  - best time to rent in lisbon
+  - negotiating rent in portugal
+---

 When searching for an apartment in Lisbon, it’s important to plan for a timeline of **four to six weeks**.
 If you have a limited budget and want to find a great apartment in a nice area at a reasonable price, the search might take a little longer.